eurostat/gridviz/readme.md

 Gridviz is a JavaScript library which allows you to visualize large gridded datasets (or any csv file with x/y data) in the browser.
 Unlike traditional raster-based GIS approaches, this tool utilizes WebGL through [three.js](https://github.com/mrdoob/three.js/) in order to render eveything client-side.

 From a CSV file with x and y columns, gridviz will build a viewer capable of visualizing millions of grid cells on the fly.
+You can also add GeoJSON files to the viewer using the addGeoJson() method.

 For data-driven colouring and sizing, you can use [d3-scale](https://github.com/d3/d3-scale) and [d3-scale-chromatic](https://github.com/d3/d3-scale-chromatic), or simply set your own colours and thresholds.